-The ENAV Group's26 Workplace Health And Safety Management System complies with the requirements of ISO 45001:2018 and it sets out the general guidelines, prescriptions and reference documentation required to assure the ongoing improvement of performance and improved protection of the needs and expectations of stakeholders in relation to occupational health and safety.
+The ENAV Group's Workplace Health And Safety Management System complies with the requirements of ISO 45001:2018 and it sets out the general guidelines, prescriptions and reference documentation required to assure the ongoing improvement of performance and improved protection of the needs and expectations of stakeholders in relation to occupational health and safety.
 The main processes that make up the Workplace Health and Safety Management System can be briefly described as follows:

-Risk management The process is aimed at the continuous identification of occupational health and safety hazards, assessment of the level of the related risks, definition of the control measures needed to reduce the risks and update the risk level assessment further to the implementation of control measures.
-Hazardous events management The process is intended to describe the methods of reporting, managing and analysing accidents, near misses, and situations of danger in relation to the WHS context and in the context of work activities performed by Group personnel and third parties (suppliers, visitors).
+The process is aimed at the continuous identification of occupational health and safety hazards, assessment of the level of the related risks, definition of the control measures needed to reduce the risks and update the risk level assessment further to the implementation of control measures.
+The process is intended to describe the methods of reporting, managing and analysing accidents, near misses, and situations of danger in relation to the WHS context and in the context of work activities performed by Group personnel and third parties (suppliers, visitors).
 Near miss reports can be made by any member of staff.
-Emergency management The process is designed to regulate the identification of possible emergency situations, define emergency management rules and responsibilities and describe the methods adopted for periodic auditing of emergency preparedness in order to improve response actions, by drafting and updating emergency plans and by performing the associated periodic tests (fire drills).
-Health surveillance management The purpose of the process is to define the planning, programming, and execution of health surveillance activities and the associated monitoring in order to issue a certificate of fitness of workers performing the duties set down in the health protocol (art.
+The process is designed to regulate the identification of possible emergency situations, define emergency management rules and responsibilities and describe the methods adopted for periodic auditing of emergency preparedness in order to improve response actions, by drafting and updating emergency plans and by performing the associated periodic tests (fire drills).
+The purpose of the process is to define the planning, programming, and execution of health surveillance activities and the associated monitoring in order to issue a certificate of fitness of workers performing the duties set down in the health protocol (art.
 41 Legislative Decree 81/08, as amended).
-Training management The aim of the process is to regulate management of training, information, and coaching of workers and health and safety officers and to perform the associated monitoring (articles 36 and 37 of Legislative Decree 81/08, as amended).
-Communication, participation and consultation The aim of the activity is to describe communication, participation and consultation processes in the WHS context through the definition of methods of external communication (with customers, Supervisory Authorities, visitors, and any other stakeholders), in compliance with the roles and responsibilities involved.
-Management of legal prescriptions The purpose of the process is the identification, selection, collection, preservation, and updating of the legal prescriptions and any other prescriptions concerning workplace health and safety (WHS) of relevance for any Group activity, and the methods of monitoring compliance with the applicable regulations.
-Performance measurement The process is aimed at describing the methods adopted by the Group to manage OHSMS performance measurement and monitoring activities and reporting to senior management.
+The aim of the process is to regulate management of training, information, and coaching of workers and health and safety officers and to perform the associated monitoring (articles 36 and 37 of Legislative Decree 81/08, as amended).
+The aim of the activity is to describe communication, participation and consultation processes in the WHS context through the definition of methods of external communication (with customers, Supervisory Authorities, visitors, and any other stakeholders), in compliance with the roles and responsibilities involved.
+The purpose of the process is the identification, selection, collection, preservation, and updating of the legal prescriptions and any other prescriptions concerning workplace health and safety (WHS) of relevance for any Group activity, and the methods of monitoring compliance with the applicable regulations.
+The process is aimed at describing the methods adopted by the Group to manage OHSMS performance measurement and monitoring activities and reporting to senior management.